Programme and Courses

 Students are also free to enrich their own semester by selecting single courses from either the University of Pavia courses taught in Italian or the University of Pavia Master courses taught in English.
 Credits can be transferred in accordance with home universities.

-Students of the Italian Culture Courses will earn from 12 to 18 credits (3 credits per course).
+Students of the Italian Culture Courses will earn 3 credits per course.
 Before each course begins, the University of Pavia Academic Advisor will work with his/her counterpart at the student’s home institution to ensure the transferability of all credits earned abroad.
-In 2017 theory classes will be given in the following subjects:
+In 2021-22 theory classes will be given in the following subjects:

 Contemporary Italian and European History: